PDXChinese/pdxchinese.github.io/_pages/fair.md

 **[Oregon International Ballet Academy](http://oiballet.org/ac/)** We believe that we are not only teaching ballet, but instilling positive energy to allow students to achieve their dreams for the future.

+**[Engineering for Kids](https://www.engineeringforkids.com/portland/)** We are passionate about our programs because we believe that early exposure to STEM education has a lasting impact on a child’s future.
+We put the excitement in STEM education by offering fun, hands-on learning for children ages 4 to 14.

 **[澜苏园/Lan Su Chinese Garden](http://www.lansugarden.org)** Lan Su Chinese Garden is a member based nonprofit organization.
 Lan Su is an authentic Chinese garden built by our sister city Suzhou China.

 ## 公共区域讲座和演出安排，按照时间排序/Programs on Main Stage